 When we spoke to Louise, her eyes lit up as she explained the plans for Phuket Elephant Sanctuary.
 Although small in numbers, the huge property can accommodate up to 50 elephants and the long-term plan is to grow it slowly, for the meantime there aren’t herds of elephants to observe and the five magnificent creatures more than enough.

 Organise own transport to and from Phuket Elephant Sanctuary

-Unlike other elephant shows and tours, guests are required to meet at the sanctuary office near Paklok.
+Unlike other elephant shows and tours in Phuket, guests are required to meet at the sanctuary office near Paklok.

 Owners will greet guests who jump into their 4WD for a short 5-minute drive to the property.

 Organising transfers to and from Phuket Elephant Sanctuary is quite easy, with most drivers and taxi drivers knowing the area.

 Driven by commissions, some drivers and taxi’s will recommend Phuket Jungle Sanctuary and some will go as far as ‘accidentally’ driving visitors to the wrong Phuket elephant tour.